Information for Prospective New Members

 - To encourage respect for our environment and to foster a positive attitude towards the conservation of flora and fauna and the practice of minimum impact camping.

-- To act on behalf of members in their relationship with Canoeing WA Inc. and other organizations.
+- To act on behalf of members in their relationship with Paddle WA . and other organizations.

 - To represent sea kayakers in consultation with Government departments at all levels.